samuelpmishLLNL/samuelpmishLLNL.github.io/_math/coffee_cup_vibrations_2D.md

 Just for fun, here are the next few modes, in ascending order of natural frequency:![higher_energy_mug_modes](../images/higher_energy_mug_modes.gif)

 Each of these modes is also excited when tapping the mug in any of the {N, NE, E, SE, S, SW, W, NW} locations, except the amplitude associated with these modes is considerably smaller, so they are less prominent.

+---

+[click here](/notebooks/coffee_cup_vibrations_2D.nb) for the Mathematica notebook used to perform this analysis and render the animations